1999 Pocono 500

 The 1999 Pocono 500 was a NASCAR Winston Cup Series race that took place on June 20, 1999, at Pocono Raceway in Long Pond, Pennsylvania.
-This was the fifteenth race in the 1999 NASCAR Winston Cup Series schedule.
+This was the fifteenth race on the 1999 NASCAR Winston Cup Series schedule.

 Background

 Pocono Raceway was built in 1969 with the first races run in 1971.
 The first NASCAR race was run in 1974.
 Pocono is a two-and-a-half mile triangular shaped racetrack with three distinct turns, all modeled after famous IndyCar tracks.
 Turn one has 14 degrees of banking and is modeled at the now-defunct Trenton Speedway.
 The "Long Pond Straightaway" connects turns one and two.
 Turn two, named "tunnel turn," has 9 degrees of banking and is modeled after the Indianapolis Motor Speedway.
 Turn three has 6 degrees of banking and is modeled after the Milwaukee Mile.